scania-digital-design-system/tegel/CREATING-COMPONENT.md

 Go to the GitHub repository in your web browser.
 You should see a prompt to create a pull request based on your newly pushed branch.
 Click on "Compare & pull request", provide a description of your changes, and then submit the pull request.

 ### 12. Review and Merge
 Wait for feedback or approval from Tegel team.
 Make any necessary changes based on the feedback.
-Once approved, merge your pull request into the main branch.
+Once approved, Tegel team member will merge your pull request into the main branch as contributors may have limited access in GitHub.

 By following these steps, you can effectively contribute a new component to the Tegel design system.